microsoft/AzureTRE-Deployment/README.md

 ## Project structure and overview

-//TODO: Add link here once the pr on the main repo is merged

-Go to [AzureTRE Deployment documentation]() to learn more about this project structure, how it works and how to work with it.
+Go to [AzureTRE Deployment documentation](https://microsoft.github.io/AzureTRE/using-tre/) to learn more about this project structure, how it works and how to work with it.

 ## Local development